 California Automobile Museum.
 Here’s a great place to take kids who love cars.
 The displays are amazing, you can see some old classics and learn some history.
 They are also known to have awesome and very friendly guides!
 Admission is $8 but children under 5 are free.
 The Museum is a large warehouse-type building that is not temperature controlled, so bring your sweater in the winter and dress for warm weather in the summer.

 Do you live in Sacramento or have you ever visited before?
-What fun things would you add to the list?
+What fun things would you add to this Sacramento Travel Guide?
 Leave us your suggestions, we’d love to hear them!